mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevi/index.en.md

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1593 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1593 -->

 ### What to see and do

-Travellers are particularly drawn to Khevi for its extraordinarily dramatic alpine landscape and the centuries\-old churches, monasteries and fortifications that perch so wonderfully amongst it.
+Travellers are particularly drawn to Khevi for its extraordinarily dramatic alpine landscape and the centuries-old churches, monasteries and fortifications that perch so wonderfully amongst it.

 The area's important cultural sites include the Gergeti Trinity Church, a significant